 How do I get on the Democratic Primary ballot?

 The form must be notarized.
-(The DCDP office usually has a notary present -- but please call first to confirm.)
+(The DCDP office usually has a notary present during filing -- but please call first to confirm.)

 Where do I file for office?